DWRL-Texas/Heartrate-Monitor/README.md

-# Heartrate-Monitor
+# Heartrate Monitor
-This tutorial explains how to create a heart rate monitor with an LED that blinks in sync with a heartbeat using an Arduino Uno
+This tutorial explains how to make a heartbeat visible using an Arduino Uno, a pulse sensor, and an LED that blinks in sync with a heartbeat.

 ## Parts:
-- Heartrate sensor
+- Pulse sensor
 - LED
 - 1k resistor
 - Arduino Uno